Acrobat DC October 2015 release

 A new custom tool is displayed in the Customize category, and all third-party plug-ins are displayed in a new category named Add-ons.

 Preview files and open popular tools directly from the Home view.
-When you click a filename in the recent file list, a details panel appears on the right showing a thumbnail preview of the file along with frequently used tools.
+When you click a filename in the recent file list, a details panel appears in the right pane showing a thumbnail preview of the file along with frequently used tools.
 Click to open a tool or select Remove From Recent to remove a file from the recent file list.

 For local files, you can click the location to open the folder in Explorer.
 You cannot open the location if it’s Adobe Document Cloud or Dropbox.